Agoric/agoric-sdk/packages/async-flow/docs/async-flow-states.md

 - ***replay failure***.
 If during the ***active replaying*** state the guest activation fails to exactly reproduce its previously logged behavior, it becomes inactive as ***replay failure*** associated with a diagnostic explaining how the replay failed, so it can be repaired by another future upgrade.
 As of the next incarnation, the failure status is cleared and all these go into ***active replaying*** in order to retry replaying the from the log.

-- ***complete***.
+- ***done***.
 If the promise the guest activation returned settles, we assume that the job of the guest activation is done.
 It then goes into a durably done state, dropping all its bookkeeping beyond just remembering that it is done.
 The replay logs and membrane state are all dropped.